PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_aero_emis_drydep_coupling/2023_v3/2023_v3_notes.md

 Results from the comparison:

-(Note that the `--wait` flag was used in the script linked above to ask `create_test` to wait for tests to finish and report the final outcome shown below rather than give the "PEND" status since some tests are still running.)
+(Note that the `--wait` flag was used in the script linked above to ask `create_test` to wait for tests to finish and report the final outcome shown below rather than exit and give the "PEND" status while some tests are still running.)

 ```
 Waiting for tests to finish